Jos Verstappen: 1998: Stewart

 Out of a regular drive for 1998, Verstappen tested for Benetton once again early in the year, but the team would not hire him as a permanent test driver for lack of sponsors.
 As an experienced, fast free agent Verstappen was a common name mentioned in pit lane gossip as a replacement for underperforming drivers.
 He would eventually return to the series at the French Grand Prix, replacing Jan Magnussen at Stewart.
 However, the car was uncompetitive, the team struggled to run two cars to the same level and Verstappen did not perform significantly better than his predecessor.
 Johnny Herbert was signed to partner Rubens Barrichello for 1999 and Verstappen was left casting around for a drive again.

 1999: Honda

-However, for once it looked like things were going in the right direction for Verstappen.
 Near the end of 1998 he became the test driver for the Honda Formula One project.
 He teamed up with old Tyrrell friends Rupert Manwaring and Harvey Postlethwaite, planning to test the new car in 1999 and join the series in 2000.
 All went well for the operation, with the testing hack showing well against upper-midfield teams such as Benetton and Williams in various test sessions until Postlethwaite died of a heart attack.
 Not long after, Honda changed their plans from becoming a team to a works engine supplier and Verstappen was again without a Formula One seat.
 He tested for the Jordan team in case Damon Hill decided to retire before the end of the season but this came to nothing when Verstappen's testing performance was underwhelming and Hill resolved to see out the season.